prowler-cloud/prowler/README.md

   Options:
-      -p <profile>  specify your AWS profile to use (i.e.: default) -r <region>   specify a desired AWS region to use (i.e.: us-east-1) -h            this help
+      -p <profile>  specify your AWS profile to use (i.e.: default) -r <region>   specify a desired AWS region to use (i.e.: us-east-1) -c <checknum> specify a check number from the AWS CIS benchmark (i.e.: check11 for check 1.1) -h            this help

 ```